 Stewart Harris is a Program Administrator at the Irish Institute of Boston College.
 He completed both his BA and MA in Irish History at Boston College, where he also served as Graduate Assistant to the Irish Institute.
 Before rejoining the Institute in 2013, he undertook a second MA in Welsh History at Aberystwyth University.
 While there he studied the role of sport and language in society; and was particularly interested in the ways in which rugby and the Welsh language interact to define ‘Welshness’.
 In addition to this research, he is currently writing a Dissertation titled ‘The Fields of Pay,’ which examines the dramatic effects that professionalization has had upon rugby in Wales since its adoption in 1995.
 Mr. Harris is currently an assistant coach for the Boston College Rugby Football Club, as well as a member of Boston RFC.

 Colleen White is a Program Administrator at the Irish Institute of Boston College.
-She completed her B.A. in Linguistics at Boston College, and will begin working towards an MBA in Global Management this spring.
+She completed her B.A. in Linguistics at Boston College, and is currently working towards an MBA in Global Management.
 In 2008, she was selected as a member of the Young Ambassador to Northern Ireland initiative through the Friends of Saint Patrick Society.
 During the three-week program she met with top political and community leaders and completed a research project on the origins of political songs in the nineteenth century.
 Prior to joining the Irish Institute, Ms. White was a project manager and client relations specialist in the translation industry, handling all aspects of projects for U.S. and international clients such as General Electric, Proctor and Gamble, and FEMA.